mugglemath/arDEWino/README.md

 6. Open `localhost:3000` in your web browser

 > [!WARNING]
-> ClickHouse and Grafana come with default usernames and passwords.
+> TimescaleDB and Grafana come with default usernames and passwords.
 Change before deploying.